Written by Katie Cullen

 If you’re thinking of buying a house like a proper grown up then there are things you’ll need to do to prove to ‘the man’ that you are a sensible adult.
 This will begin with your credit score.
 A credit score is what lenders (banks etc.) use to determine whether you qualify for a loan.
 So, basically, if you are looking to get a mortgage and move house, you need a good credit score.
 It’s a bit of a pain in the backside because it means that if you want to get a mortgage anytime soon then you need to be good with your pennies… You can’t constantly live in your overdraft or blow £300 at the bar on a lavish night out!
 The lenders want to see you being smart and sensible with your dough.

-What’s considered a ‘good credit score’ varies between lenders as not all mortgage providers use the same credit reference agency.
+What’s considered a ‘good credit score’ varies between lenders as not all mortgage providers and lenders of payday loans will use the same credit reference agency.
 A credit reference agency is a company that keeps your credit score, such as Experian, Equifax, or Call Credit.
 Generally, you need to have a high enough income to cover the repayments of whatever it is you are taking out a loan for….
 Presumably (because you are on Compare My Move), this is for your mortgage.

 Lenders give varying scores and have their own criteria for what makes a good credit score; some lenders can be pickier than others.
 However, generally, a good credit score is between 650 and 750.
 Yep, actual numbers...
 Not just good or bad...
 Suddenly it feels like a test!
 Don’t worry though… we have all you need right here to help you pass the test with flying colours.